 3. Advocate for Buffalo Soldiers, Some of Our First National Park Rangers

-Before the National Park Service was formed, African-American troops known as the Buffalo Soldiers played a key role in protecting Yosemite, as well as Sequoia and Kings Canyon National Parks.
+Before the National Park Service was formed, African American troops known as Buffalo Soldiers played a key role in protecting Yosemite, as well as Sequoia and Kings Canyon National Parks.
 Although the contributions of these honorable men are wide-ranging, they are not widely shared with today’s park visitors.